US jury finds top Senator Bob Menendez guilty in bribery trial

 Hana and Daibes were co-defendants in the US senator’s trial and were also convicted on each of the counts they faced.
 Uribe pleaded guilty and testified as a prosecution witness against Menendez.

-Menendez – who also pleaded not guilty to the charges, which included bribery, acting as a foreign agent and obstructing justice – did not testify during the trial.
+Menendez – who also pleaded not guilty to the charges, which included bribery, acting as an unregistered foreign agent and obstructing justice – did not testify during the trial.

 But he had insisted publicly he was only doing his job as the chairman of the Senate Foreign Relations Committee.